-Additionally, students have the opportunity to integrate with mainstream students when attending alternative provisions, Duke of Edinburgh, Challenger Troop, Goldwyn 6th Form or Goldwyn Plus.
+Additionally, students have the opportunity to integrate with mainstream students when attending alternative provisions, Duke of Edinburgh, Challenger Troop, Goldwyn 6th Form or Inclusion Programmes within mainstream settings.

 All Goldwyn students have SEND and, as such, we actively seek to ensure that everybody is able to engage in extra-curricular activities.
 In some cases, an individual risk assessment may mean that Goldwyn allocates additional adult support, alternative travel arrangements or other, specific resources in order to maximise the engagement in and impact of the activity for all students involved.